 Downtown Cedar Rapids Summer Passport

 Did you know each dollar you spend locally returns an average of 3X more to our community than buying elsewhere?
-This summer, Downtown Cedar Rapids and The Gazette will launch a buy local program to encourage consumers to support small, locally-owned businesses in the heart of the city.
+This summer, Downtown Cedar Rapids and The Gazette created a buy local program to encourage consumers to support small, locally-owned businesses in the heart of the city.

 It’s no secret that this winter served up challenges for small businesses – many saw lower than average sales due to harsh weather conditions that kept consumers indoors, and some had to close their doors for multiple days.
 The Downtown Cedar Rapids Summer Passport program will invite locals to fill up their Downtown Passport with stamps from small businesses and community events in the district.